Canon 77D vs 7D Mark II

 - More modern: Reflects 2 years and 5 months of technical progress since the 7D Mark II launch.

-Advantages of the Canon EOS 7D Mark II:
+Arguments in favor of the Canon EOS 7D Mark II:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.